 This answer will be the foundation of the Marketing Plan for your Small Business.
 How will you market and promote your product or service?
 Will you depend on word-of-mouth to get more customers?
 Will you opt for paid promotions?
 Will you spend money on advertising on Social Media Channels?

 You will need a business website or even a store to sell your products online when you are starting a small business.
-Pixpa is an all-in-one platform to create your website, client galleries, online store & blog.
+Pixpa is an all-in-one platform to create your small business website, client galleries, online store & blog.
 Do more with less time & money.

 Financial planning is the most crucial step in any successful business.
 Estimate how much revenue and profit your business will make in the next three years.
 You can write a page or two for each of the above questions.
 Remember, it is a document that you will work on, as you go along.
 You will make iterations as you set new goals and objectives.